 Parents have the right to review any instructional materials being used in the school.
 They also may observe instruction in any class, particularly those dealing with instruction in health and sex education.
-Any parent who wishes to review materials or observe instruction must contact the principal with 24-hour notice prior to coming to the School.
+Any parent who wishes to review materials or observe instruction must contact the principal with 24-hour notice prior to coming to the school.
 Parents' rights to review teaching materials and instructional activities are subject to reasonable restrictions and limits.
-Families are encouraged to attend the Parent Advisory Council (PAC) meeting held throughout the year where curriculum review is a standing agenda item.
 Curriculum guides will be available in the Fall and posted on the district's web site.